On vector-valued Poincar\'e series of weight 2: Introduction

 The geometric interpretation of cusp forms as global holomorphic sections of a vector bundle enables the computation of the dimension of the space they span by means of the Riemann-Roch theorem (a foundational result implicit in the work of Andr\'e Weil \cite{Weil38}), thus solving (1) (cf. \cite{Hejhal83}).
 The main difficulty with (2) is that the standard Poincar\'e series fail to be absolutely convergent.
 This can be remedied following Hecke's idea \cite{Hecke27}, later extended by Petersson in the rank 1 case \cite{Petersson48}, on the introduction of a convergence factor.
 The present approach is a simplification and extension to arbitrary rank.
-The basic principle is that vector-valued Poincar\'e series of weight 2 can be thought of as limits of certain absolutely convergent series \emph{within} the Hilbert space of measurable automorphic forms of weight 2.
-Their construction follows from the properties of the Cauchy-Riemann operators on Hilbert spaces.
-Although we did not succeed in finding this concrete approach in the literature, we do not claim originality on it.
+The basic principle that we implement is that vector-valued Poincar\'e series of weight 2 can be thought of as limits of certain absolutely convergent series \emph{within} the Hilbert space of measurable automorphic forms of weight 2.
+Thus, their construction follows from the properties of the Cauchy--Riemann operators on Hilbert spaces.
+We take the opportunity to remark that all the techniques developed in this work (the construction of Poincar\'e series, Petersson inner product properties, etc.) extend, and in fact greatly simplify, when one considers automorphic forms of arbitrary positive even weight.
+Keeping that in mind, we will only work with the weight 2 case.

-As a first result, we solve (3) in section \ref{genus 0}, at least in the genus 0 case.
+As our main result, we solve (3) in section \ref{genus 0} for the genus 0 case.
 An approach based on a vector bundle analog of the uniformization theorem is possible, and is presented.
-Concretely, Theorem \ref{theo-1} indicates how to choose a collection of independent Poincar\'e series spanning the space of cusp forms $\mathfrak{S}_{2}(\Ga,\rho)$.
+Concretely, theorems \ref{theo-1} and \ref{theo-2} indicate how to choose a collection of independent Poincar\'e series spanning the space of cusp forms $\mathfrak{S}_{2}(\Ga,\rho)$ and $\mathfrak{S}_{2}(\Ga,\Ad\rho)$.
+We expect that the same geometric techniques may shed some light on the general case in arbitrary genus (which, to the best of our knowledge, is unsettled even in the classical scalar case), a problem we plan to return to, as well as to study further relations with the theory of moduli of parabolic bundles, in a separate publication.